AtlasOfLivingAustralia/galah-python/docs/source/user_guide/Atlas_Counts.rst

 Filtering Results
 -----------------

 Now, what if you want to filter the results, i.e. only find entries for the year 2020?
-Let's start with one species.
+Let's start with one taxa.
 Write

 .. prompt::